Income Property Calculator.

 This calculator will compute several important factors for determining the potential and viability of an existing or proposed residential income property.
 Factors calculated include: DSCR (Debt Service Coverage Ration), NOI (Net Operating Income), NIM (Net Income Multiplier), CAP (Capitalization Ratio), and more.

-For your convenience current Seattle mortgage rates are published below.
+For your convenience current Columbus mortgage rates are published below.
 In our rate tables you can compare currenly available rates across the full spectrum of mortgage products.

 Property Info Amount Advice